19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 	2. Leoni
 	3. Panthari
 6. [Rabbitfolk](Rabbitfolk.md)
+	1. Harensil

 ## Ancestry Abilities

-Are designed to be minimal and only represent the magical component of the ancestry.
-Any knowledge that belonging to a specific culture might grant you is handled in your [Background](../Backgrounds/Background.md).
+Ancestries are designed to only confer physiological benefits.
+Any knowledge or skills that belonging to a specific culture might grant you is handled in by the [Background](../Backgrounds/Background.md) mechanic.

 ## Languages

-All people in the Mithrinian Empire speak common.
+Virtually all people in the Mithrinian Empire speak at least a basic level of common.

-### Knowing Languages

-If the GM plans language to come up in game, then the following should apply: If your [Favored Ability](../Backgrounds/Favored%20Ability.md) from your [Background](../Backgrounds/Background.md) is [Intelligence](../The%20Ability%20Scores/Intelligence.md), you may have learned up to 2 languages prior to character creation (you need not know the language of your ancestry).
+If your [Favored Ability](../Backgrounds/Favored%20Ability.md) from your [Background](../Backgrounds/Background.md) is [Intelligence](../The%20Ability%20Scores/Intelligence.md):

+- You may have learned up to 2 additional languages fluently prior to character creation.
+- Whenever you increase your [Intelligence](../The%20Ability%20Scores/Intelligence.md) to an even number, you may learn the basics of another language.